pangenome/pggb/README.md

 This allows us to define the base graph structure using a few free parameters: we consider the best-n candidate alignments for each N-bp segment, where the alignments must have at least a given identity threshold.

-The edlib-based alignments can break down in the case of large indels, yielding ambiguous and difficult-to-interpret alignments.
+The wfa-based alignments can break down in the case of large indels, yielding ambiguous and difficult-to-interpret alignments.
 But, we should not use such regions of the alignments directly in the graph construction, as this can increase graph complexity.
 We ignore such regions by preventing `seqwish` from closing the graph through matches less than `-k, --min-match-len` bp.
 In effect, this filter to the input to `seqwish` forces structural variations and regions of very low identity to be